• Recipes

 California Family Farms

-So often we think about buying the freshest healthiest produce for our families.
+So often we think about buying the freshest produce for our families.
 But on the other side of that is knowing how your food choices are tied to the livelihoods of multigenerational family farms.
 Knowing these stories and making connections between the food we're consuming and the actual farmers and harvesters of that food is important.
 These farms are integral to our food system.
 And the love and care of the farmers is especially evident in the case of California Strawberries, in particular.
 Head over to California Strawberries to meet even more farmers and hear their personal stories.

 Here's the video I captured to show the connection from the heart of California Strawberry farmers to creating and serving up fresh strawberries in a dish to my family.
 Note: I filmed the farmers picking and packaging strawberries specifically for the camera.
 All the farmworkers picking berries for consumers were wearing masks and gloves and were socially distanced far apart from one another among the rows.